 SHE IS ONLY SEVEN YEARS OLD, AND SHE’S PAYING FOR THE LIFE INSURANCE HER PARENTS NEVER BOUGHT.

-Your decision today could help them later. not subject to federal income taxes.
+Your decision today will help those you love later.
+Life insurance proceeds are not subject to federal income taxes.
 For example, a $500,000 policy provides $500,000 in death benefit proceeds.